 What to do there: If you need a cooling dip, this is where to come.
 The grounds feature bathhouses for your convenience and once you’ve cooled off, you can explore the educational exhibit about the history of the springs.
 Barton Springs is also a great area to set up base for a while.
 Check out some of the best Airbnb’s in Austin to find one nearby!

 Why it’s so awesome: Franklin Barbecue is absolutely iconic in Austin and in Texas as a whole.
 It’s a favorite amongst locals and tourists and waits can last up to four hours.
 The restaurant began in a BBQ trailer but quickly outgrew these humble beginnings.
 The founder, Aaron Franklin, was the James Beard Award winner and his mastery of all things barbecue is amazing.

 What to do there: If you enjoy eating all things meat, then you’ll be spoiled for choice at this restaurant.
+It’s seriously one of the best BBQ places in Austin!
 The brisket is a perennial favorite, seasoned and smoked to perfection, but you can try almost every offering and get smoky goodness.

 Why it’s so awesome: If you’re looking for a fun night out with friends, then you’ll have the night of your life at this bar.
 It holds recurring theme nights at the main bar and also has themed rooms that range in size and price.
 It’s the perfect place for a night out or a party and most of Austin would agree!

 What to do there: When you’re planning a night out with friends, call ahead and see if you can get one of the themed rooms or just be a part of what’s going on in the main bar.
 The Highball offers a range of packages that include personal servers that will bring food and snacks to your room.
 So, no matter what type of night you’re looking for, this bar should be a part of the fun.